miroapp/app-examples/README.md

 # Miro Apps Examples

+Welcome to Miro App Examples!
+In this repository you can find examples of apps built on top of Miro's Platform 1.0.
+If you're looking for version 2.0, make sure you head to [this repository](https://github.com/miroapp/app-examples/tree/beta) instead.

 In this repository, you can find [types for Miro SDK](miro.d.ts) and several simple examples.

 ## REST API